alectroat/test/README.md

-I am in development branch.
-Thanks.
+I am in main branch.
-In main.
-Watching movie.
-Playing cricket.